Fossil hunting tool kit basics are needed for a successful fossil hunt whether you’re a beginner or a pro.

 Happy Digging!

-This story about the role of rocks and minerals in plant growth previously appeared in Rock & Gem magazine.
+This story about how to assemble a fossil hunting tool kit previously appeared in Rock & Gem magazine.
 Click here to subscribe!
 Story by Joseph “Paleojoe” Kchodl